Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Buffalo and its opponents have gone over the current 44-point total in eight of 15 games this season.
+- Buffalo and its opponents have combined to put up more than 44 points in eight of 15 games this season.

-- Atlanta has combined with its opponents to score more than 44 points in nine of 15 games this season.
+- In 60% of Atlanta's games this season (9/15), the teams combined to score more than Sunday's total of 44.

-- Sunday's total is 3.0 points lower than the two team's combined 47 points per game average.
+- This contest's total is 0.3 points fewer than the 44.3 these two squads combine to give up per game in 2021.

-- These two squads surrender a combined 44.3 points per game, 0.3 more than this contest's over/under.

 - Bills games this season feature an average total of 47.9 points, a number 3.9 points higher than Sunday's over/under.